Risk-Sensitive Reinforcement Learning with Exponential Criteria: Risk-Sensitive Reinforcement Learning with Exponential Criteria

-The baseline distribution $\bar\rho_\theta$ is an independent parameter of the optimization formulation and can incorporate prior information and constraints of the problem.
-The use of baseline terms in reinforcement learning is widely adopted \cite{sutton2018Reinforcement,weaver2013optimal} and is further explained in Section \ref{sec:PG}.
-The parameter $\beta$ is a risk-sensitive parameter that controls the behavior of the agent and the weight of the regularization term.
-In particular, $\beta>0$ induces a risk-seeking (optimistic) approach, while $\beta<0$ invokes a risk-adverse approach.
-The value of $\beta$ determines the trade-off between optimizing with respect to the observed reward, or with respect to staying close to the baseline trajectory distribution $\bar\rho_\theta$.
+where $D_{KL}(\cdot,\cdot)$ represents the Kullback-Leibler divergence measure defined in \eqref{eq:KL}.
+The optimization problem \eqref{eq:rsrlkl} is essentially a game between the trajectory distribution $\hat\rho$ that tries to find a worst-case scenario of the cumulative reward while staying close to a baseline distribution $\rho_\theta$, and the parameter vector $\theta$ that tries to optimize for the worst-case expected cumulative reward.
+The use of baseline terms in reinforcement learning is widely adopted \cite{sutton2018reinforcement} and is further explained in Section \ref{Sec:R-PG}.
+The parameter $\beta$ is the risk-sensitive parameter that controls the behavior of the agent and the weight of the regularization term.
+In particular, $\beta>0$ induces a risk-seeking (optimistic) approach, while $\beta<0$ invokes a risk-averse (pessimistic) approach \cite{Noorani2021RR,Noorani2021risk}.